CONTACT US Contact Us

 Step 1: Identify and Document High-Exposure Areas

-Any areas exposed to high humidity, with poor ventilation, or where water can pool.
-Moving parts and lubrication points are also prone to trapping moisture.
+Pay close attention to areas exposed to high humidity, with poor ventilation, or where water can pool.
+Moving parts and lubrication points are also prone to trapping moisture

-Here are some examples to consider as you begin documenting—you’ll of course want to provide as much detail as possible.
+Before diving in to rust proofing your equipment and products, here are some specific processes you’ll want to pay close attention to as you begin documenting—you’ll of course want to provide as much detail as possible.

 Brush On